Prof. Mark Lancaster

 spacer

-The US Mu2e experiment is hoping to be the first experiment to observe a lepton-flavour violating, neutrinoless transition of a muon into an electron.
-Such an observation would be certain to signal new physics beyond our present understanding of fundamental particles since in the Standard Model the rate of this decay is approximately 10-50 that of the usual muon decay producing two neutrinos.
+The Fermilab Mu2e experiment is hoping to be the first experiment to observe a lepton-flavour violating, neutrinoless transition of a muon into an electron.
+Such an observation would be certain to signal new physics beyond our present understanding of fundamental particles since in the SM the rate of this decay is approximately 10-50 that of the usual muon decay producing two neutrinos.

-The US g-2 experiment has made the world's most precise measurement of the muon's magnetic moment.
-This when combined with a previous measurement differs from that predicted by the Standard Model by 4.2 standard deviations.
-Subsequent measurements and refinements in the Standard Model prediction will establish unambigiously whether this is a sign of new physics or not.
+The Fermilab Muon g-2 experiment has made the world's most precise measurement of any quantity at a particle accelerator: the anomalous magnetic moment of the muon (g-2), with a precision of 0.2 ppm.
+This presently differs from the SM predictions by 2 to 5 standard deviations depending on the methodology used to determine the SM value.
+Subsequent measurements and refinements in the SM prediction will establish unambigiously whether this is a sign of new physics or not.